 Kenyan Sand Boas are pretty healthy overall, but there are a few health concerns to be wary of.
 These are usually caused by poor sanitization and dirty living conditions.

-For example, these snakes are susceptible to blister disease.
+For example, these snakes are susceptible to blister disease or scale rot.
 This is a bacterial infection that usually affects the bottom scales, also known as the scutes.
 It’s caused by moving around in damp and dirty environments.

 Another common disease is mouth rot.
 This condition manifests itself through redness around the mouth and nostrils.
 Again, this disease is a byproduct of a dirty environment.

 Both of these diseases are easily avoided by just keeping the habitat clean and dry.
 Sanitize the environment monthly and get rid of waste often.
 Remove any grime that you see to keep the tank as clean as possible.